steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 ## Next Steps ##

-Now the Database is prepared.
-See my [Zabbix Application Server Installation Guide](./Zabbix4AppServerInstall.md) for instructions on setting up the Application Server.
+Now the Database is prepared.See my [Zabbix Application Server Installation Guide](./Zabbix4AppServerInstall.md) for instructions on setting up the Application Server.

 ---